SF-WDI-LABS/rails-auth-lab/README.md

 ## Things Missing

-* Adding validations (this afternoon)
+* Adding validations.
+This is something you're equipped to do yourself!

 --
 All done!
 Feel free to fork and update this.
-Reach me at @thebucknerlife on Twitter.
+Reach the original author at @thebucknerlife on Twitter.